 There are several Aspects of a character that define their capabilities, with each being detailed briefly below.

-Stats: The 5 Stats are the base potential of your Character, and are Agility, Endurance, Intellect, Presence and Strength.
+Stats: The 5 Stats are the base potential of your Character.
 Your Stats are rated on a scale from 0 to 10.

 Boons: Boons represent special abilities, possessions, or advantages that set your character apart from everyone else.
 Many Boons can be purchased twice to increase their effect.
 Some Boons also have Prerequisite Stat and Skill ratings that you must meet or exceed to purchase the Boon in question.